 Co-ed and Adult/Youth Teams in ESAR

-Explorer Search and Rescue believes that the adult and youth members of both genders are vital to the organization, and as such are treated as equals both during training and on subsequent missions or social outings.
+Explorer Search and Rescue believes that the adult and youth members of both genders are vital to the organization, and as such are treated as equals both during training and on subsequent missions and social outings.
 ESAR also recognizes the need to protect its members and to provide a safe, professional environment at all times.

-During training at Camp Edwards, teams will consist of same gender, similarly aged members, or will be large enough to provide accountability.
-ESAR is affiliated with the Learning for Life division of the Boy Scouts, and ESAR’s Basic Training takes place on Scout property (Camp Edwards).
+During training at Camp Edward, teams will consist of same gender, similarly aged members, or will be large enough to provide accountability.
+ESAR is affiliated with the Learning for Life division of the Boy Scouts, and ESAR’s Basic Training takes place on Scout property (Camp Edward).
 Boy Scout policy prohibits mixed gender and adult/youth sleeping arrangements.
 Also, in mixed aged teams one partner often over-assists the other during Courses I and II.
-When this is observed, the team is sent home; when cases of over-assisting are missed, it results in ESAR having a team member who cannot provide their fair share during actual missions.
+When this is observed, the team is sent home; when cases of over-assisting are missed, it results in ESAR having a team member who cannot perform needed skills during actual missions.
 While ESAR encourages families to go through training together, during Course I and II they will not be allowed to be teamed together.

 In some instances, a small mixed gender team may be created in order to facilitate training.
 In these cases, appropriate supervision will be provided, and sleeping arrangements will be chaperoned.
 ESAR personnel will never be asked to participate in an environment that makes them uncomfortable.